Topological Field Theory and Matrix Product States: Topological Quantum Field Theory

-where $N_1,\ldots,N_n$ denote the number of 1-simplices in the source circles, and $M_1,\ldots,M_l$ denote the number of 1-simplices in the target circles of $\Sigma$.
+We can think of the number $Z_{\cT}(\Sigma)$ computed by the state-sum as a matrix element of a linear map where $N_1,\ldots,N_n$ denote the number of 1-simplices in the source circles, and $M_1,\ldots,M_l$ denote the number of 1-simplices in the target circles of $\Sigma$.
 It can be shown \cite{FHK} that the map $Z_{\cT}(\Sigma)$ does not depend on the triangulation of $\Sigma$, provided we fix the triangulation of the boundary circles.

 $Z_\cT(\Sigma)$ is not yet the desired $Z(\Sigma)$ because it depends on the way the boundary circles are triangulated.
 To get rid of this dependence, we need to restrict this map to a certain subspace in each source factor $A^{\otimes N_i}$ and project to a certain subspace in each target factor $A^{\otimes M_j}$.
 Both tasks are accomplished by means of projectors $C_N: A^{\otimes N}\ra A^{\otimes N}$.
 The projector $C_N$ is simply $Z_{\cT_N}(C)$, where $C$ is a cylinder and $\cT_N$ is any triangulation of $C$ such that both boundary circle are subdivided into $N$ intervals.
-The image of each $C_N$ is a certain subspace of $A^{\otimes N}$ isomorphic to $Z(A)$ \cite{FHK}.
-Restricting $Z_\cT(\Sigma)$ to these subspaces and then projecting to the image of each $C_{M_j}$ gives us the desired map
+The image of each $C_N$ is a certain subspace of $A^{\otimes N}$ isomorphic to $Z(A)$.\cite{FHK} Restricting $Z_\cT(\Sigma)$ to these subspaces and then projecting to the image of each $C_{M_j}$ gives us the desired map

 where $\cA=Z(A)$.